So glad you’re here!

 Als je deze website volgt, dan is de kans groot dat pijn een belangrijke rol heeft gespeeld in je leven.

-Wat mijn eigen weg met pijn mij heeft geleerd, is dit: ik ben een doorzetter.
+Wat mijn eigen weg met pijn mij heeft geleerd, is dit: ik moest niet ver-beteren of een betere versie van mezelf worden.
+Het loslaten van overtuigingen en het leren voelen zorgden voor mijn herstel.

 De online cursus is geen snelle oplossing en geen trucje.